arnt/mailmaint-smtputf8/draft-ietf-mailmaint-interoperable-addresses.md

 ## IDNA2008

-Using non-ASCII more or less requires IDNA2008, ie. if a the domain name is to be practically usable, it needs to be usable with IDNA2008, which restricts the set of code points slightly.
+Using non-ASCII more or less requires IDNA2008, ie. if a domain name is to be practically usable, it needs to be usable with IDNA2008, which restricts the set of code points slightly.

 ## Registry rules